Let’s Talk About Hope!

 Many times I am asked, “how can we talk about hope when there is no cure?”

 I always answer the same way: “ask the person you are caring for what does hope mean to him/her right now and be willing to be ok with an answer that is different from yours.

 Once you can hold that space with empathy and love I can start teaching you Medical Coaching communication skills.

 For medical and health coaches, hope is both a coaching skill and a coaching tool.

-We model hope through our verbal and body language, use it as a perspective, explore new metaphors for it, reframe it as a resource and anchor it, create embodied experiences of it and turn it into measurable behaviours.
+We model hope through our verbal and body language, use it as a perspective, explore new metaphors for it, reframe it as a resource and anchor it, create embodied experiences of it, and turn it into measurable behaviors.

 To be able to create a space for hope we need to be able to hold a space for sadness, frustration, disappointment, and anger.

 In the contest of health/medical challenges, these are not “negative emotions” but normal emotional reactions to an abnormal situation.